-- Focus on delivering high quality care for the patient/client/whānau. - Self-motivated in developing clinical and professional practice. - Working in a way that is aligned with best evidence based practice - Collaborative and effective multi and interdisciplinary team work, and will actively support and promote this with their colleagues. - The ability to use reflective practice as a tool for growth and development.
+- Focus on delivering high quality care for the patient and their whānau. - Self-motivated in developing clinical and professional practice and able to make the most of available learning opportunities. - Passionate about equity in the healthcare setting. - Enthusiastic about evidence based practice. - Effective multi and interdisciplinary team work, understands the importance of constructive working relationships. - Ability to use reflective practice as a tool for growth and development.